tomsauv/TROP-Tandem-Repeat-Overlap-Parser/README.md

 awk '/^>/{if (l!="") print l; print; l=0; next}{l+=length($0)}END{print l}' NA_all.fasta | cut -d ' ' -f 1 | paste - - | sed -r 's/^>//g' > NA_all_tabulated_lengths.txt
 ```

-Note that here, we split the nanopore sequence very long titles to only keep the main identifier and output a file named ```NA_all_tabulated_lengths.txt```.
+Note that here, we split the nanopore sequence very long titles to only keep the main identifier and we output a file named ```NA_all_tabulated_lengths.txt```.

 The resulting tabulated file format is as below.
 The first column is the sequence name, the second column is the sequence length in bp.